-In swine, beta-hemolytic Streptococcus dysgalactiae equisimilis usually belong to Lancefield group C. Although members of the normal flora, they are considered the most important beta-hemolytic streptococci involved in lesions in pigs.
+In swine, beta-hemolytic Streptococcus dysgalactiae equisimilis usually belong to Lancefield group C. Although members of the normal flora, they are considered the most important beta-hemolytic streptococci involved in pathological lesions in pigs.
 These streptococci are common in nasal and throat secretions, tonsils, and vaginal and preputial secretions.
 Vaginal secretions and milk from postparturient sows are the most likely sources of infection for the piglets.

 Early lesions consist of periarticular edema; swollen, hyperemic synovial membranes; and turbid synovial fluid.
-Necrosis of articular cartilage may be seen 15–30 days after onset and may become more severe.
+Necrosis of articular cartilage may be evident 15–30 days after onset and may become more severe.
 Fibrosis and abscessation of periarticular tissues and hypertrophy of synovial villi also occur.
 Endocarditis occurs but is difficult to diagnose antemortem.
 Lesions consist of yellow or white vegetations of different sizes, often covering the entire surface of the affected valve.

-Beta-lactam antibiotics are the recommended treatment.
+Beta-lactam antimicrobials are the recommended treatment.

 Traumatic injuries to the feet and legs of piglets can be minimized by decreasing abrasiveness of flooring and can help avoid infection.

 Gottschalk M, Segura M. Streptococcosis.
 In: Zimmerman JJ, Karriker LA, Ramirez A, Schwartz KJ, Stevenson GW, Zhang J, eds.
 Diseases of Swine.
 11th ed.
 Wiley-Blackwell; 2019:934–950. doi:10.1002/9781119350927.ch61